 Some of the best Temples/ Monuments:

-The temples and monuments of Laos may not be as magnificent as those of neighboring countries.
+The temples and monuments of Laos may not be as magnificent as those of neighbouring countries.
 However, still worth a visit.
 There are thousands of Buddhist temples in every corner of Laos.
 In Luang Prabang lies a large part.

 Here are some of the ones we've included in our Laos travel itinerary: